 Earn a certificate of completion from MIT Sloan

-This program also counts towards an MIT Sloan Executive Certificate, which you can earn upon completion of four programs where at least three of the four come from your chosen certificate track and at least one is completed in-person.
-Find full details here.
+This program also counts towards an MIT Sloan Executive Certificate, which you can earn by completing four programs – three from your chosen certificate track and one completed in person.

 Get More Information